Gsm Farm Cameras

 Can I put the sim card directly into the camera?

 NO. These systems simply do not work or are extremely unreliable.
-Mobile phone signal can be quite sensitive to external barriers.
+Mobile phone signal can be quite sensitive to external barriers, especially metal sheds and metal framed buildings.
 For example certain parts of your house may have areas with weak or no signal.
 If you put your router into the shed or use a camera with a sim card you will have a lot of problems with signal etc. When you put a router or a device with a sim card inside a metal shed they become extremely unreliable and you will find they do not work a lot of the time, or work on and off.
 This situation is the same for even a lean-to or open shed.
-Any camera with a sim card going inside a shed you must run Dripolnet tri-shield cable outside the shed to a 3g 4g Lte wideband gsm dipole antenna which supports both 3g and 4g which can work out quite expensive
+Any camera with a sim card going inside a shed you must run a Dual Dipolnet tri-shield cable outside the shed to a 4g Lte wideband gsm dipole antenna which supports both 3g and 4g which can work out quite expensive as it is recommended you use two, each one should be placed on opposite side of the shed.

 What size camera do I need for my shed?

-A fixed camera will do a cattle pen 3.5m (12 feet) x 7m (22 feet).
-For a rotating zoom camera a good rule of thumb is 1 x zoom for ever 1 meter you need to look.
-So if you put the camera 3 meters high and your shed is 20 meters / 100 feet wide or long and you put the camera in the middle of the shed then you would need a 10 x zoom camera.
+A fixed camera will do a cattle pen 6m (20 feet) x 10m (30 feet).
+For a rotating zoom camera a good rule of thumb is 1 x zoom for ever 1 meter you need to look in each direction.
+So if you put the camera 4 meters high and your shed is 36 meters / 120 feet wide or long and you put the camera in the middle of the shed then you would need a 18 x zoom camera.
 When choosing a camera only go on zoom or optical zoom, NOT digital zoom.
 All cameras have digital zoom, even non rotating cameras but digital zoom is just stretching and watering down the image and so once you start to zoom in the picture breaks up unless you have a 3mp / 5mp camera upwards.

 If your Shed was 3.5 meters wide / 12 feet wide and 7 meters 23 feet long then a fixed camera would do.